glitchdoescode/ai-interviewer/progress-report.md

    - ✅ Reorganized codebase with clear separation of concerns
    - ✅ Improved testing approach for the new architecture

+6. **Enhanced Features & Polish (Sprint 6)**
+   - ✅ Asynchronous interview sessions with MongoDB persistence
+   - ✅ Improved coding evaluation with safe code execution
+   - ✅ Detailed feedback generation with skill-level tailoring
+   - ✅ Enhanced test case execution and reporting

 ### Next Steps
-1. Implement asynchronous interview sessions
+1. Implement AI pair programming assistant functionality
+2. Set up real-time conversational interaction with STT/TTS
-2. Enhance the coding challenge evaluation with more detailed metrics
+3. Enhance the DynamicQuestionGenerationTool with more adaptivity
-3. Implement the AI pair programming assistant
-4. Add support for custom evaluation criteria
+4. Design a secure code execution sandbox for production use

 ### Technical Debt & Improvements
 1. Add more comprehensive error handling in evaluation tools
 2. Implement caching for LLM calls to improve performance
-3. Add unit tests for the evaluation system
+3. Add unit tests for the code execution and feedback systems
-4. Consider adding support for custom evaluation criteria
+4. Consider adding support for more programming languages
-5. Add more visualization options in PDF reports
+5. Optimize performance of code execution with timeouts and resource limits

 ### Implemented Features & Enhancements